ryjfgjl/DiLuConverter/README.md

 # ExcelToDatabase: batch import excel files into database
 ![image](https://user-images.githubusercontent.com/39375647/177957033-eff740df-22f4-4ce5-af93-dde3c95187c7.png)
 ## What is it?
-**ExcelToDatabase** is an automatical tool which can batch import multiple excel files into database(mysql/oracle/sqlserver/hive).It frees your hands when you have many excels need to import into database, or you do not want to deal with all kinds of problem when manually import excel any more
+**ExcelToDatabase** is an automatical tool which can batch import multiple excel files into database(mysql/oracle/sqlserver/hive).It frees your hands when you have many excels need to import into database, or you do not want to deal with any kinds of problem when manually import excel any more

 ## Features
+### Batch
+  The best feature is batch import one or more excel one time, but not one to one import like navicate

-### Easily
+### Easy
   Only need you provide the location of excels and the connect information of database, the tool can work until all the excels are imported

-### Quickly:
+### Quick:
   Batch importting make it faster than manual tool like navicate over the count of your excels times.
 If you have 10 excels, it is faster 10x

 ### Intelligent: